stepancheg/rust-protobuf/protobuf-test/README.md

 If `--features=with-bytes` flag is specified, tests will include test for `with-bytes` feature, which is not enabled by default.

-If `--features=with-serde` flag is specified, tests will include test for `with-serde` feature, which is not enabled by default.

 `./test.sh` is to be used from [travis-ci](https://travis-ci.org/stepancheg/rust-protobuf/), and not needed for local development.